thoth-tech/ChatHistoryDisplayer/frontEndSimulator/README.md

 ### How to get it running

-1. Start the backend emulator by navigating to it in the terminal and running `rerun 'ruby main.rb`
+1. Start the backend emulator by navigating to it in the terminal and running `rerun 'ruby main.rb'`
 2. Start the front end simulator by navigating to it in the terminal and running `npm start` or `yarn start`